-8.7.4 Surface water flooding happens when rainwater does not drain away through the normal drainage systems or soak into the ground, but lies on or flows over the ground instead.
-It can also be caused when high groundwater (water table) reaches the surface.
+- 8.6.4 Surface water flooding happens when rainwater does not drain away through the normal drainage systems or soak into the ground, but lies on or flows over the ground instead.
+It can also be caused when high groundwater (water table) reaches the surface. - 8.7 Policy E4 Sustainable Drainage (SuDS)

-8.8 Policy E45 - Sustainable Drainage (SuDS)
+Policy E4 - Sustainable Drainage (SuDS)

-8.8.1 All new buildings will be expected to include a sustainable drainage system to dispose of surface water.
+All new buildings will be expected to include a sustainable drainage system to dispose of surface water.
 All sustainable drainage systems must be integrated into the landscape and have a maintenance programme.

-8.8.2 Increasing urbanisation has caused problems

-with increased flash flooding after sudden rain.
+- 8.7.1 Increasing urbanisation has caused problems with increased flash flooding after sudden rain.
 As areas of vegetation are replaced by concrete, asphalt, or roofed structures, the area loses its ability to absorb rainwater.
-This rain is instead directed into surface water drainage systems, often overloading them and causing floods.
+This rain is instead directed into surface water drainage systems, often overloading them and causing floods. - 8.7.2 The idea behind SuDS is to replicate natural systems that use cost-effective solutions with low environmental impact to drain away surface water run-off through collection, storage, and cleaning before allowing it to be released slowly back into the environment, through infiltration or discharge to the Thames.

-- 8.8.3 The idea behind SuDS is to replicate natural systems that use cost-effective solutions with low environmental impact to drain away surface water runoff through collection, storage, and cleaning before allowing it to be released slowly back into the environment, through infiltration or discharge to the Thames. - 8.8.4 There is significant scope in the area to use sustainable urban drainage as part of an integrated landscape strategy to: - 1 Manage runoff and restrict flow from hard surfaces to reduce the damage from flooding, - 2 Protect or enhance water quality (reducing pollution from runoff), - 3 Be sympathetic to the environment and the needs of the local community, - 4 Provide opportunities for evapotranspiration from vegetation and surface water, - 5 Encourage natural groundwater/aquifer recharge. - 6 Create better places to live, work and play by protecting and enhancing amenity and biodiversity. - 8.8.5 Using conventional drainage techniques with pipes and gullies to quickly drain a site can cause a flooding problem downstream.
-In addition, using the wrong drainage method can exacerbate an existing flooding problem. - 8.8.6 The surface water sewers in Ham have a relatively flat gradient so during a high intensity summer storm the sewers fill up quickly and do not have the capacity to carry the rainwater away quickly.

-8.8.7 The inclusion of sustainable drainage systems for all new buildings will help Ham and Petersham manage surface water without increasing the risk of flooding.
+- 8.7.3 There is significant scope in the area to use sustainable urban drainage as part of an integrated landscape strategy to: - Manage runoff and restrict flow from hard surfaces to reduce the damage from flooding; - 2.
+Protect or enhance water quality (reducing pollution from runoff); - 3.
+Be sympathetic to the environment and the needs of the local community; - 4.
+Provide opportunities for evapotranspiration from vegetation and surface water; - 5.
+Encourage natural groundwater/aquifer recharge; - 6.
+Create better places to live, work and play by protecting and enhancing amenity and biodiversity. - 8.7.4 Using conventional drainage techniques with pipes and gullies to quickly drain a site can cause a flooding problem downstream.
+In addition, using the wrong drainage method can exacerbate an existing flooding problem. - 8.7.5 The surface water sewers in Ham have a relatively flat gradient so during a high intensity summer storm the sewers fill up quickly and do not have the capacity to carry the rainwater away quickly. - 8.7.6 The inclusion of sustainable drainage systems for all new buildings will help Ham and Petersham manage surface water without increasing the risk of flooding.
 Each incremental increase in hard surface increases the possibility of surface water flooding.
-This approach builds on policy LP 21 of the Richmond Local Plan.
+This approach builds on policy LP 21 of the Richmond Local Plan. - 8.8 Policy E5 Permeable Forecourts

-8.9 Policy E56 - Permeable Forecourts
+Policy E5 - Permeable Forecourts

-8.9.1 There is a general presumption against the provision of front garden car parking in accordance with except in the circumstances set out in LP 45 in the Richmond Local Plan.
+There is a general presumption against the provision of front garden car parking except in the circumstances set out in LP 45 in the Richmond Local Plan.
 Any new hard-standings and forecourt parking areas must be permeable or constructed so that the surface drains to a permeable lawn or border.

-- 8.9.2 Where planning permission is required, all new and replacement hardstandings, forecourts, driveways and parking areas will be required to be constructed with permeable (or porous) surfacing which allows water to drain through, such as gravel, permeable concrete block paving or porous asphalt.
+8.8.1 Where planning permission is required, all new and replacement hardstandings, forecourts, driveways and parking areas will be required to be constructed with permeable (or porous) surfacing which allows water to drain through, such as gravel, permeable concrete block paving or porous asphalt.
 Rainwater should be directed to a lawn or border to drain naturally.
 Much of Ham and Petersham is susceptible to high groundwater so infiltration alone may not be appropriate.
-Other SuDS techniques as described in LBRuT's 'Delivering SuDS in Richmond' should be considered. - 8.9.3 This policy will help reduce surface water flooding in Ham & Petersham.
+Other SuDS techniques as described in LBRuT's 'Delivering SuDS in Richmond' should be considered.

+8.8.2 This policy will help reduce surface water flooding in Ham & Petersham.

-Figure 8.1: Fluvial flooding risk for planning - zone 2 & 3 (with areas benefiting from defences)
+Figure 8.1 Fluvial flooding risk for planning - zone 2 & 3 (with areas benefiting from defences)